 My name is Russ Cirincione.
-I’m a dad, a husband, and a public servant.
+I’m a dad and a public servant.
 As a government attorney, I fight for housing justice, and I'm a loud voice for housing rights.
 I've dedicated my career to serve the public good and protect affordable housing.
 I've often stood up to big money and their lawyers in fancy suits in courtrooms.
 Now I'm taking the fight for the People to the federal level.
 I’ve drafted laws, one recently passed in June 2019 that protects tenants from predatory lending practices.
 So I have experience as a legislator.
 But we need more than just a law drafter.
 We need a champion for the working People of America.

 As a father, my two year old son is the most important part of my life.
 His future is in our hands now.
 How we deal with the climate crisis will shape the world he lives in.
 Will it be a dystopian wasteland filled with drought, heatwaves, mass migrations, starvation, and death?
 That's for us to decide.
 I'm choosing to do everything I can with every ounce of strength in my body to protect our homes and our families.